projectshift/shift-boiler/README.md

 ### nose.ini

-We also provide a testing facility fr your code and this is a demo configuration.
+We also provide a testing facility for your code and this is a demo configuration.
 You can run your tests with `./cli test` command.

 ### uwsgi